mmore500/waves/index.md

 You can view the workshop's [statement on DEI](#our-commitment-to-diversity-equity-and-inclusion), [the rubric we will use to evaluate DEI statements](#applicant-dei-statement-rubric) and [example DEI statements](#example-dei-statements) below.

-We also encourage applicants to provide at least one and up to two letters of reccomendation.
+We encourage applicants to provide at least one and up to two letters of reccomendation.
 However, we will still consider applicants without a leter of reccomendation.
 Please ask letter writers to provide their reccomendation as a single PDF file named with your GitHub username.
 For example, if your GitHub username was `mmore500` each letter on your behalf would be named `mmore500.pdf`.

-Applications should be submitted by file upload to <https://mmore500.com/hopto/ay>.
+Applications should be submitted by file upload to <https://mmore500.com/hopto/waves-apps>.
-Letters of reccomendation should be submitted by file upload to <https://mmore500.com/hopto/az>.
+Letters of reccomendation should be submitted by file upload to <https://mmore500.com/hopto/waves-letters>.
 Where the file upload service asks for "Your name," please provide the GitHub username of the uploader (whether an applicant or a letter writer).
 If the uploader does not have a GitHub username, please register a free account at <https://github.com/join>.